hribera/DAHSI/README.md

 ### Harwell Subroutines Library (HSL).
 MA27, MA57, HSL_MA77, HSL_MA86, and HSL_MA97.

 Get the HSL routines from [http://hsl.rl.ac.uk/ipopt](http://hsl.rl.ac.uk/ipopt).
 You can download the HSL Archive or HSL Full.
 For our code to run, you need to download the HSL Full.
 Once you have submitted registration form you will recieve an email containing a download link (it takes about one working day).

+Go to the folder `MainIpopt` and run

 ```
 git clone https://github.com/coin-or-tools/ThirdParty-HSL.git